osisoft/Client-Failover-Service/content/troubleshooting/troubleshooting.md

 ## Logs

-Messages from the System and OmfEgress logs provide information on the status of the adapter.
-For example, they show if a connection from the adapter to an egress endpoint exists.
+Client Failover Service logs messages in event viewer.
+Messages from the Client Failover Service logs provide information on the status of the service, groups, sessions, adapters in the client failover service.

-Perform the following steps to view the System and OmfEgress logs:
+Perform the following steps to view the Client Failover Service logs:

-1. Navigate to the logs directory:<br>
+1. Navigate to the Event Viewer: <br>
-   Windows: `%ProgramData%\OSIsoft\Adapters\<AdapterName>\Logs`<br>
+   Event Viewer > Windows Logs > Application
+   Source for the logs is 'Client Failover Service'.

-   **Example:**<br> A successful connection to a PI Web API egress endpoint displays the following message in the OmfEgress log:
+   **Example:**<br> A successful message when client gets promoted from Secondary to Primary in the event viewer log:

     ```json
-    2020-11-02 11:08:51.870 -06:00 [Information] Data will be sent to the following OMF endpoint:
-    Id: <omfegress id>
-    Endpoint: <pi web api URL>   (note: the pi web api default port is 443)
-    ValidateEndpointCertificate: <true or false>
+    [11:12:18:075 INF 0HMMN3GUU0D8T:0000000F] Client 'f9d86db5-65c5-462b-8519-8d332dbcaf66' promoted to Primary.
+    Reason: Only one client in group.
     ```

-2. Optional: Change the log level of the adapter to receive more information and context.
+2. Optional: Change the log level of the Client Failover Service to receive more information and context.

 ### ASP .NET Core platform log